divarvel/blog/posts/2012-10-26-my-everyday-exherbo-commands.md

 The community is nice but has a strong RTFM culture.
 So you need to make sure to research your issue thoroughly before asking for help.

+Paludis is by far the most capable and flexible package manager I have used.
+It's still a bit rough around the edges from time to time, but I've never felt limited by it.

+Here are some commands, just to give you the look and feel of the everyday tasks.

 ##Updating the system

     cave resolve -c1 -Cs -km -Km world